-Now playing on the Poarch Band of Creek Indians Digital Dome Theater for a limited time only!
+Coming soon to the Poarch Band of Creek Indians Digital Dome Theater!

 Exploreum Science Center’s IMAX Dome Theater to Undergo Major Transformation – NOW OPEN